wechuli/allcheckspassed/README.md

 # All checks pass action

+## V2

+### What's Changed

+- Upgrade to Node24 runtime
+- On GitHub.com, the name of the check run created by the workflow itself is extracted from the available `job.check_run_id` context using this action as a reusable is now supported

 This action will check that all checks have passed on a given pull request.

 ## Basic usage